Rocco Sabato: Pavia

-U.S. Fiorenzuola
+Fiorenzuola

 The young defender then transferred to U.S. Fiorenzuola 1922, in 2001, and again managed to hold a place in the club's starting XI.
 He made 30 appearances in his first season, playing mostly as a left back, and even managed a goal, which was the first of his professional career.
 Following his impressive form in the lower divisions of Italian football, he was sold to Cosenza Calcio 1914 prior to the start of the 2002–03 Serie B season.